andreygrechin/umbr_api/README.rst

 **umbr_api** supports Enforcement API, Reporting API, and Management API with some limitations.
-With help of **umbr_api** you can add new sites and URLs to a black lists, remove or show current entries, quickly check the latest security events, or check a status of registered computers or networks.
+With help of **umbr_api** you can add new sites and URLs to black lists, remove or show current entries, quickly check the latest security events, or check a status of registered computers or networks.